26 Clustering

 The algorithms we’ve discussed require us to pick a \(K\) before we start.
 But how do we pick \(K\)?
 Often, the best \(K\) is subjective.
 For example, consider the state plot below.

 To evaluate how “well-clustered” a specific data point is, we can use the silhouette score, also termed the silhouette width.
-A high silhouette score indicates that a point is near the other points in its cluster; a low score means that it’s far from the other points in its cluster.
+A high silhouette score indicates that a point is near the other points in its cluster and far from points not in its cluster; a low score means that it’s far from the other points in its cluster and near points in other clusters.

 Consider what the highest possible value of \(S\) is and how that value can occur.
 The highest possible value of \(S\) is 1, which happens if every point in \(X\)’s cluster is right on top of \(X\); the average distance to other points in \(X\)’s cluster is \(0\), so \(A = 0\).
 Thus, \(S = \frac{B}{\max(0, B)} = \frac{B}{B} = 1\).
 Another case where \(S = 1\) could happen is if \(B\) is much greater than \(A\) (we denote this as \(B >> A\)).